dong-nz/gocron-gorm-lock/README.md

 	time.Sleep(5 * time.Second)
 }

 ```

 ## Prerequisites

 - The table cron_job_locks needs to exist in the database.
-This can be achieved, as an example, using gorm automigrate functionality `db.Automigrate(&CronJobLock{})`
+This can be achieved, as an example, using gorm automigrate
+  functionality `db.Automigrate(&CronJobLock{})`.
-- In order to uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with precision to seconds).
+- To uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with
+  precision to seconds).
+- Make sure the now function is consistent between gorm and gocron lock, e.g gorm use UTC time, the same must be used
+  for gocron lock.

+## Demo

+- Run the docker-compose to start the db service.
+- Run `demo.go`.

 ## FAQ

 - Q: The locker uses the unique combination of the job name + timestamp with seconds precision, how can I change that?
-    - A: It's possible to change the timestamp precision used to uniquely identify the job, here is an example to set an hour precision:
+    - A: It's possible to change the timestamp precision used to uniquely identify the job, here is an example to set an
+      hour precision:
       ```go
+      var nowFunc gormlock.NowFunc = func() time.Time {return time.Now()}
-      locker, err := gormlock.NewGormLocker(db, "local", gormlock.WithDefaultJobIdentifier(60 * time.Minute))
+      locker, err := gormlock.NewGormLocker(db, "local", gormlock.WithDefaultJobIdentifier(nowFunc, 60 * time.Minute))
       ```
 - Q: But what about if we want to write our own implementation:
     - A: It's possible to set how to create the job identifier: